oneeve8/kobble-data/content/tutorialnarrative3.md

 If you just want to cut a single item quickly, there is another way to do it by long tapping the item.
 You can also copy items this way.

-Another way to delete or move items and that is by long tapping to reveal the cut copy and edit options.
+Long tap an item to reveal the cut copy and edit options.

 Item: Cut Copy Edit
 Track: Copy Share